rtlayzell/libimg/README.md

 libimg
 ======

-A simple raster image loading and manipulation library.
+A simple modern C++ raster image library.

 The library is designed to make it easy to read/write raster images of varying formats, and manipulate their contents through a consistent interface.